Skip to main content

 Scenario: How CAM Caps Change the TCO Picture

-Same tenant, same property, but this time they negotiated a 3% annual CAM cap from year 1:
+Same tenant, same property.
+This time they negotiated a 3% annual CAM cap from year 1:

 YearBase/sfCAM/sf (3% cap)Tax/sfIns/sfTotal TCO/sfSavings vs. No Cap